Ggeffrard/Analyzing-Network-Packets-with-Wireshark/README.md

 ### Step 10: Click the X Clear display filter icon in the Wireshark filter bar to clear the IP address filter.

 <img width="892" height="516" alt="Screenshot 2026-05-13 133907" src="https://github.com/user-attachments/assets/1ef27f5c-2fcb-4e07-96f9-098034766c9f" />

+All the packets have returned to the display.
+If you ever accidentally close the Wireshark application, you can reopen it by double-clicking the sample file on the desktop.

 # Use filters to select packets